SamX23/group-chat-app/README.md

-# Group Chat Web
+# Group Chat App

-A group chat app inspired from WhatsApp web, built using React and firebase.
+A simple web app inspired from WhatsApp web, built using React and firebase.
 Still trying to make all features works fine.

 Technology :
 - React
 - PWA
 - Material UI/Icon